 This type of offering can also be beneficial because it allows more individuals and institutions to invest, which can increase the stock’s liquidity since there are more people buying and selling.

 Examples of Secondary Offerings

 Then there’s Rocket Fuel, a company that made a secondary offering of 5 million shares in 2013.
 Existing shareholders sold 3 million shares and the company sold 2 million, all at a price of $34 per share.
-Just one month after the secondary offering, the value of the shares had gone up 30%, to $44.
+Just one month after the secondary offering, the value of the shares had gone up nearly 30%, to $44.

 Why Make a Secondary Offering?

 Similar to an IPO, a secondary offering helps companies raise money so they can expand their operations.
 This can be a quick way for companies to raise significant funds fairly efficiently.

 Companies may also hold a second offering between their IPO and the end of their stock’s lock-up period, which is a time when large shareholders are not allowed to sell shares.
 After the lock-up period, a stock’s price often falls when these shareholders sell off some of their shares.
 By holding a secondary offering before the end of the lock-up period, additional investors can benefit from the success of an IPO.